Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Abstract

-(III) We present an algorithm which given a graph $G=(V,E)$ performs one of the following tasks in $O(m+n)$ (\ie, linear) time: (i)~compute a $\Omega(1/\sqrt{n})$-approximation of a maximum independent set in $G$ (a well-known NP-hard problem), or (ii)~find a triangle in $G$.
+(II) An algorithm which given a graph $G=(V,E)$ performs one of the following tasks in $O(m+n)$ (\ie, linear) time: (i)~compute a $\Omega(1/\sqrt{n})$-approximation of a maximum independent set in $G$ or (ii)~find a triangle in $G$.
 The run-time is faster than that for any previous method for each of these tasks.

-For dense graphs, \ie, graphs with $\Theta(n^2)$ edges, the first task can be replaced by: ``Compute a constant-factor approximation of a maximum independent set in $G$.''
-A series of trade-off results is also available.
+(III) An algorithm which given a graph $G=(V,E)$ performs one of the following tasks in $O(m+n^{3/2})$ time: (i)~compute an $\sqrt{n}$-approximation for \textsc{Graph Coloring} of $G$ or (ii)~find a triangle in $G$.
+The run-time is faster than that for any previous method for each of these tasks on dense graphs, with $m =\omega(n^{9/8})$.

+(IV) The second and third results suggest the following broader research direction: if it is difficult to find (A) or (B) separately, can one find one of the two efficiently?
+This motivates the \emph{dual pair} concept we introduce.
+We discuss and provide several instances of dual-pair approximation.